Kastle Access Control Data Shows Most

 in how Americans are returning to the office.

-Eight of the 10 cities measured on the Back to Work Business Barometer saw declines in
+Nine of the ten cities measured on the Back to Work Barometer saw strong increases

-building occupancy rates last week, bringing the 10-city average down 0.6 percentage points to
+occupancy last week, moving the 10-city average to 33.6% — up 2.7 percentage points from the

-barometer.
-Law firms also saw declining occupancy last week, with the law industry average
+Law firms across the nation also saw significant growth in occupancy rates last week, with the

 We’re confident occupancy rates will continue to rise in the months to come, and we’re ready